flatheadmill/homeport/diary.md

 A formula is supposed to alter the system in a certain way, it declares the way a particular aspect of the system shall be, and each invocation of the formula is supposed to perform its changes in their entirety.

+## Saving Home Directories

+It is not possible to simply commit them, because there is home is a volume, and volumes are not kept in the image, they are in a directory on the host machine.

+Could freeze by creating an image, but I already want to solve the problem of file transfers between containers, so I'm going to work on that problem.
+You'll be able to rsync to a remove container.
+Thus, no freezing of home directories.
+If you want something to be shared through Docker Hub, put it in an image.
+If you want to update the home directory from a docker hub, maybe you can make an image of your own that mounts the volume, or something